linguistlist/multitree/USAGE.md

     );
 ```

-This query returns quite a few trees, including expected candidates such as
+This query returns quite a few trees, including expected candidates such as:

 "26162|Sino-Caucasian Macrophylum: Bengtson 1991":

 ```shell